Creating a Canvas

 Entry schedule types

 With scheduled delivery, users will enter on a time schedule, similarly to how you would schedule a campaign.
-You can enroll users in a Canvas as soon as it is launched, or enter them into your journey at some point in the future, or on a recurring basis.
+You can enroll users in a Canvas as soon as it is launched, enter them into your journey at some point in the future, or on a recurring basis (daily, weekly, or monthly).

-With action-based delivery, you can choose to enter users into a Canvas when they perform certain triggers.
-Users will enter your Canvas and begin receiving messages when they take particular actions, such as opening your app, making a purchase, or triggering a custom event.
+With action-based delivery, users will enter the Canvas and begin receiving messages when they take particular actions, such as opening your app, making a purchase, or triggering a custom event.

-With API-triggered deliver, you can choose to enter users into a Canvas via an API request.
+endpoint via the API.
 In the dashboard, you can find an example cURL request that does this as well as assign optional canvas_entry_properties

 Should the window of re-eligibility be less than the maximum duration of the Canvas, a user will be allowed to re-enter and receive more than one component’s messages.
 In the edge case where a user’s re-entry reaches the same component as its previous entry, Braze will deduplicate that component’s messages.